 These findings suggest that Bacillus Clausii could be a valuable option for managing gastrointestinal disorders, protecting against harmful bacteria, and aiding in immune regulation.

-Bacillus Clausii is a soil based, gram-positive, rod shaped, spore-forming bacteria that is commonly used as a probiotic.
+Bacillus Clausii is a soil based, gram-positive, rod shaped, spore-forming bacteria that is commonly used in probiotic supplements like spores suspension.

-A 2013 clinical trial published in the Beneficial Microbes Peer-reviewed journal found that Bacillus clausii strain UBBC 07 may be effective in reducing the symptoms of acute diarrhea.
-The study included 27 patients who were given two doses of Bacillus Clausii per day for 10 days at 109 Million CFU.
+A 2013 clinical trial published in the Beneficial Microbes Peer-reviewed journal found that Bacillus Clausii Strain UBBC 07 may be effective in alleviating the symptoms of acute diarrhea.

-It is worth noting that in all of the studies mentioned, no adverse side effects were reported in the healthy individuals but this doesn't mean you won't experience any.
+Yes, Bacillus Claussi is safe for most people since in all of the studies evaluated in this blog post, no adverse side effects were reported in the healthy individuals.

 It is common for probiotics to cause initial side effects such as bloating and gas, but these usually pass after a few days or weeks of taking the probiotic once your microbiome adjusts.